BigBang1112/maniascript-reference/ManiaPlanet3/README.md

 Welcome to the most modern and up to date ManiaScript Reference!

+> [!caution]
-This is an **OUTDATED** version of ManiaPlanet that also supports scripting.
+> This is an **OUTDATED** version of ManiaPlanet that also supports scripting.
 Use this only if you need to script something in the old frozen ManiaPlanet 3 installation.